Keys to Success for Bringing Acute Dialysis Services In-House

 Almost a year since their go-live, the Stamford Health team looked back on how their in-house acute dialysis services are going.

-Casey notes that from a regulatory standpoint, the TabloHub dashboard provides all the data she needs.
-“Everything that a regulatory person or a Department of Public Health surveyor is going to ask for, I can pull up at a click of a button.
+Casey notes that from a documentation standpoint, the TabloHub dashboard provides all the data she needs.
+“Everything that a Department of Public Health surveyor is going to ask for, I can pull up at a click of a button.
 All the service reports, treatment reports, chloramine testing, everything is right there.
 It saves a lot of paper and just ease of access when you need the information quickly.”

 “We are data driven and so having all the patient treatment information available helps us with all of our initiatives, and as we plan for how we want to grow the program,” adds Cardi.